pgr_extractVertices – Proposed¶

 main_sql AS (

-SELECT id, the_geom AS geom FROM edge_table
+SELECT id, geom FROM edges

 ),